 Roberto Escobar spent time in prison with brother Pablo

 Roberto was imprisoned for his part in the cartel’s operations.
-He escaped with his brother in July of 1992 but surrendered to authorities one year later.
-He was blinded in one eye by a letter bomb on December 18, 1993, while still in prison.
-Roberto was released after serving just over ten years.
+He escaped with his brother in July of 1992 but surrendered to authorities a year later.
+He was blinded in one eye by a letter bomb on December 18, 1993 while still in prison.
+Roberto was released in 2006 after serving fourteen years.

 “All human beings make mistakes.
 What counts is not kneeling down for forgiveness.
-What matters is not making the same mistakes again,” the former drug kingpin states defiantly.
+What matters is not making the same mistakes again,” the former drug kingpin stated defiantly.

 Roberto denies that he is a violent person, saying “I have never been violent, never had issues with anyone.
-On the contrary, I am a reconciling person.”
+On the contrary, I am a reconciliatory person.”

 Watch the full interview with Escobar: